 The rental companies we used were mostly well-known international brand, but in Peru, I’d go against my own advice next time and use local companies based on online reviews.
 The international chains are just franchises and have nothing but the name in common with their parent company.

-The one rental company that we were very happy with was Alkila Rent a Car in Arequipa and Cusco.
+The one rental company that I was very happy with was Alkila Rent a Car in Arequipa and Cusco.
 They were professional and accommodating, no scams.
 If you’re going to Peru and looking for a good place to rent a car, these guys are it.

 We had rented a SUV for our Paracas trip